ku-nlp/ja-vicuna-qa-benchmark/README.md

     - `single`: run score-based single-model grading.
 - `--baseline-model <BASELINE-MODEL-ID>` is the model ID of the baseline model.
 This option is only available in `pairwise-baseline` mode.
 If not specified, the baseline model is set to `text-davinci-003`.
 - `--model-list <LIST-OF-MODEL-IDS>` is a list of model IDs to be evaluated.
 If not specified, all models in `data/jp_bench/model_answer` will be evaluated.
+- `--yes` is a flag to skip the confirmation prompt.
 - `--wandb` is a flag to enable logging to W&B. You can upload the results later to W&B by running `upload_result.py`, as described in the next section.

 **Mode: `pairwise-baseline` (Default)**